kaito1410/AutoDD_Rev2/README.md

 	1. Filter out results that have less than the min score in the Title column, default is 10

-Adv (Advanced settings)
+Yahoo (Yahoo Finance toggle)

-	1. Using this parameter shows advanced ticker information, running advanced mode is slower
+	1. Using this parameter shows yahoo finance information, running yahoo mode is slower

 	2. This options shows additional yahoo information on the ticker, such as open price, day low, day high, forward PE, beta, volume, etc.